ShuangquanFeng/FERGI/README.md

 Run preprocess_DISFA.py and preprocess_DISFAPlus.py for preprocessing the AU datasets.

 ## AU Model Training
 Run DISFAwithPlus_train_model.py for the training AU recognition model.
 The trained AU models will be saved in the folder "AU_models".
-The AU model used for following analysis can also be downloaded [here](https://drive.google.com/file/d/14Y5h-l6FurSdYBhhH4MaJo7VXsbIEhyC/view?usp=drive_link). <strong>Note that this model is trained on DISFA and DISFA+ and thus should be used for research purposes only.</strong>
+The AU model used for following analysis can also be downloaded [here](https://drive.google.com/file/d/14Y5h-l6FurSdYBhhH4MaJo7VXsbIEhyC/view?usp=drive_link). <strong>Note that this model is trained on DISFA and DISFA+ and thus should be used for research purposes only.
+If you use this model in your paper, you should also cite the papers of DISFA and DISFA+ (see the terms of use for [DISFA](http://mohammadmahoor.com/disfa-contact-form/) and [DISFA+](http://mohammadmahoor.com/disfa-plus-request-form/)) in addition to our paper.</strong>

 ## Facial Feature Processing
 Run clips_facial_process.py for processing the facial features of the videos in the FERGI dataset.
 The results from our model has already been provided in the "data" folder.